openshift/installer/Documentation/install/rhel/installing-workers.md

 Note: These settings may not be all inclusive and will not represent relative node ports or other communications which may need to be performed.
 For more information consult the [Kubernetes Networking][k8s-networking] documentation.

-### SELinux
+### Set SELinux to Permissive mode

-To allow the Tectonic worker, run SELinux in Permissive mode.
+It is required to run SELinux in Permissive mode.
 Running in Enforcing mode will block permissions for worker nodes.

 ```
 setenforce 0